 using this data to assist Developers in placing turbines with sensitivity to vulnerable species.

 A tagged raptor passes through a proposed wind farm in Lesotho.
-This data allows us to help Developers place turbines with sensitivity to vulnerable species.
+These data allow us to help Developers place turbines with sensitivity to vulnerable species.

 Collision-prone bustards and raptors - power line surveys